In the overview of transcription, what is the primary function of... | Study Prep in Pearson+

 1

-Step 1: Understand the role of RNA polymerase in the process of transcription, which is the synthesis of RNA from a DNA template.
+Understand the role of transcription in protein synthesis: Transcription is the process where an RNA molecule is synthesized from a DNA template.

-Step 2: Recall that transcription involves creating an RNA strand complementary to the DNA template strand, which requires an enzyme to catalyze the addition of ribonucleotides.
+Identify the enzyme responsible for transcription: RNA polymerase is the key enzyme that carries out this process.

-Step 3: Identify that RNA polymerase is the enzyme responsible for catalyzing the formation of the phosphodiester bonds between ribonucleotides, thus synthesizing the RNA strand.
+Recognize the specific function of RNA polymerase: It binds to the DNA template strand and synthesizes a complementary RNA strand by catalyzing the formation of phosphodiester bonds between ribonucleotides.

 Watch next